Bureau of Diplomatic Security: War on Terror

 Following the August 7, 1998, terrorist bombings of the U.S. embassies in Dar es Salaam, Tanzania, and Nairobi, Kenya, the State Department declared the protection of American personnel and facilities overseas a top priority.
 Congress passed a $1.4 billion Emergency Embassy Security Supplemental (of which DS received about $588 million) enabling the Bureau of make significant improvements at every U.S. diplomatic mission overseas.
 Since the bombings, the State Department has spent billions of dollars to improve systems and facilities and increase security staffing to protect personnel and dependents around the world.

 As overseas security requirements increased, so did the demands on the Diplomatic Courier Service.
 Couriers now transport more than 115,000 classified and sensitive materials overseas every year.

-Security engineering officers (SEOs) continue to design and manage security equipment programs at all posts, which are vital to the protection of our people and facilities abroad.
-SEOs also work to detect and prevent the loss of sensitive information from technical espionage, a continuing challenge in light of rapidly changing technology in detection equipment, computer systems, intrusion detection systems, and access control equipment.
+Security engineering officers (SEOs) continue to design and manage security equipment programs at posts worldwide, supporting the protection of U.S personnel and facilities abroad.
+They also help identify and mitigate the risks associated with technical espionage and the potential loss of sensitive information.
+This work requires ongoing attention as technology continues to evolve, particularly in areas such as detection equipment, computer systems, intrusion detection systems, and access control technologies.

 While focused on improving security at U.S. missions abroad, several highly publicized incidents at the State Department firmly emphasized the need to strengthen domestic security as well.
 In addition to taking additional security measures at the State Department, the assistant secretary for DS convened a panel of security experts from the FBI, CIA, Department of Defense, U.S. Secret Service, and DS to review all domestic security policies, programs, and procedures.
 The panel made recommendations concerning access control, physical and technical security, security awareness for employees, restriction of traffic around the building, creation of a chemical/biological program, and additional resources for security.
 The majority of these recommendations were implemented.
 The department continues its efforts to enhance its domestic security program.

 Since the September 11 attacks in 2001, DS has played an active role in the global war on terrorism.
 With more than 480 special agents assigned to diplomatic missions in 157 countries, DS is the most widely represented American security and law enforcement organization around the world.

 The Antiterrorism Assistance Program, provides terrorism-focused police training to civilian security personnel from friendly governments.
 More than 31,000 students from 127 countries have received ATA training in the last twenty years.
 These students return to their countries better prepared to fight terrorism and protect Americans overseas during a crisis.
 In 2017, the U.S. Government Accountability Office (GAO) reported on weaknesses in Antiterrorism Assistance (ATA) program data and oversight of participants, including those trained in the United States.